Soil Fabrication Program

 I believe it would be a great asistance to Winnipeggers if the City of Winnipeg plant shredding staff and equipment use were made to gardeners at harvest time so that their "waste" may be put back into the backyard gardens that help feed our most vulnerable.

-Anne asked over 3 years ago
+Anne asked about 4 years ago

 The City of Winnipeg collects yard waste from residents during the warmer weather months.
 The collected yard waste is processed into compost, which is used in City landscaping projects and given away to residents through our annual compost giveaway.
 For more information on the annual compost giveaway, please visit https://winnipeg.ca/waterandwaste/yardwaste/event.stm.